jdcarroll/shipSticksCodingChallenge/README.md

 Just make sure that you have node and mongo installed

 ###Step1
-make sure that mongo is running and is exceptinng connections
+make sure that mongo is running and is excepting connections
 ```
 mongod
 ```